aryan162231/ensf400-lab8-kubernetes-2/assignment3/README.md

 $ curl http://$(minikube ip)/
 <br>

-## All screenshots for the commands are provided in a separate folder in the assignment submition.
+## All screenshots for the commands are provided in a separate folder in the assignment submission.
 Folder is called Assignment3_screenshots